WirelessTrondheim/lora-workshop/README.md

 # 5. Hello LoRa!

-Now we are gonna attach the Seed Grove Shield V2 and Semtech SX1276MB1xAS onto the Nucleo.
+Now we are gonna attach the Semtech SX1276MB1xAS onto the Nucleo.
 Like this:

 ![](images/prototype.jpg)
+*The image includes a shield, which is not strictly necessary unless you need to interface with other stuff.*

 Also attach the radio antenna to ANT_\HF.